User experience is one of the most important aspects of any online business or online marketing strategy.

 It’s an exciting opportunity for the entrepreneur enthusiastic about the future of the brand.
 It’s a new challenge and another project for the design and development team.
 But for the search marketer trying to maintain and build on their site’s current level of success, the whole process can be a nightmare.
 Pulling one version of your website down and putting another one up is like swiftly pulling a tablecloth out from under a set table without breaking or moving anything; it’s next to impossible unless you know what you’re doing.

-During the process of your redesign, you’ll want to pay careful attention to the design factors that can impact your search rankings.
+During the process of your SEO web design, you’ll want to pay careful attention to the design factors that can impact your search rankings.

 It’s not that you need to know about the technical details of html if you’re not a programmer.
-But you need to understand how SEO and design work to effect maximum search engine exposure.
+But you need to understand how search engine optimization (SEO) and design work to effect maximum search engine exposure.

-Most SEO is based on keyword-optimized content.
+Most search engine optimization is based on keyword-optimized content.
 However, factors such as file naming, image tagging, use of coding, and ensuring that your website loads quickly also contribute to search rankings.

 The search engines use several factors and sources to assess what a website’s content is all about.
 These include file and directory names.